CHAPTER 4

 At first everyone ran in fear.
 Then the people came toward me as I played with the small children.
 The houses in this village were erected on poles high above the ground.
 Neither the women nor the men wore much clothing.
 But that was okay.
 The thing that concerned me most was that I couldn’t speak to them about Jesus in a way they could understand.
 When I spoke Spanish, they didn’t respond.
 I wanted to share about Jesus, but how?

 It was then that I felt the Lord leading me to present the gospel through dramatizing the crucifixion.
 Most of the villagers were sitting on the ground around me, while a few stood behind them.
-I took the Arthur-images-58cross and leaned it against one of the houses.
+I took the cross and leaned it against one of the houses.
 I put my hands to show them how the nails were driven through Jesus’ hands and into the cross, but these people had no knowledge of nails — only cords.

 As I tried to act out the crucifixion, I prayed: O Lord, I don’t mind struggling my way through this jungle, but I want these people to understand your love.